 Naruhodo: |

-Commentary: Originally the player could examine the tape with the security footage of the Evidence Room in 3D — it's model and texture can be found in the game files (see the "Unused 3D Models" section).
-In the final game the developers either forgot to activate it or intentionally disabled it.
+Commentary: Originally players could examine the tape with the security footage of the Evidence Room in 3.
+Its model and texture can be found in the game files (see the "Unused 3D Models" section).
+In the final game, however, the developers either forgot to activate this feature or intentionally disabled it.

 Phoenix: